MAJOR NON-CONFIDENTIAL CONSULTING REPORTS

 * Director, Blackfeet Environmental Office, Blackfeet Indian Nation (1991-93) Co-founded the BEO.

-environmental laws through programs in water quality (Lakes and Wetlands), air quality, land quality
+to environmental laws through programs in water quality (Lakes and Wetlands), air quality, land

-(e.g., SuperFund; underground storage tanks).
-Analyzed federal and state environmental laws; drafted
+quality (e.g., SuperFund; underground storage tanks).
+Analyzed federal and state environmental

-tribal environmental legislation.
-Served as an expert witness in federal hearings on environmental
+laws; drafted tribal environmental legislation.
+Served as an expert witness in federal hearings on

 Ph/Fax (907) 260-9059 (Office)